Acoustic Sounds

 fortunately the sound is superior to the jacket art reproduction

 Gram Parsons overdosed in the desert shortly after recording these tracks at Wally Heider's Hollywood Studios.
 A damn shame and a waste of a troubled life.
-His greatness is more appreciated now then when he lived.
+His greatness is more appreciated now than when he lived.
 That often happens with artists, especially those bridging musical gaps as Parsons did, bringing country to rock first by joining The Byrds and being to a great degree responsible for Sweetheart of the Rodeo—an album originally conceived as more of a wide ranging look at popular music but ending up as a country album that pissed off both the Nashville establishment, and young rock fans who were turned off by its seemingly "redneck" sensibilities.
 Parsons was out of The Byrds before Sweetheart... was even released.

 But let's take a breather from the "Gram Parsons was the country-rock pioneer" and remember that The Beatles were doing this much earlier and George Harrison was picking and adding country riffs on his Gretsch Country Gentleman!